zacharee/Tweaker/app/src/main/assets/terms.md

 PACKAGE_USAGE_STATS
  - This permission is needed for the Status Bar icon auto-detect feature.

+QUERY_ALL_PACKAGES
+ - This permission is needed to show all apps for Immersive Mode whitelists and blacklists.
+ - This permission is needed to show all apps for selecting Lockscreen Shortcuts.

+FOREGROUND_SERVICE
+ - This permission is needed to run the Service to manage Persistent Options.

+RECEIVE_BOOT_COMPLETED
+ - This permission is needed to restore Persistent Options on boot.

+INTERNET
+ - This permission is needed for the in-app donation option.
+ - This permission is needed to send crash data to Crashlytics.
+No PII is collected.
+ - This permission is needed to retrieve the latest terms on older app versions.

+BILLING
+ - This permission is needed for the in-app donation option.

+WRITE_SETTINGS (internal)
+ - This is an internal permission for use with communication between SystemUI Tuner and the optional add-on for writing to Settings.System.

+API_V23
+ - This permission is needed for [Shizuku](https://shizuku.rikka.app) compatibility.

 I have attempted to modularize when these permissions are requested.
-All three are requested during setup, but *only* WRITE_SECURE_SETTINGS is required at this point.
+WRITE_SECURE_SETTINGS, DUMP, and PACKAGE_USAGE_STATS are requested during setup, but *only* WRITE_SECURE_SETTINGS is required at this point.
 If you skip the other permissions at this time, they will be requested when you attempt to use a function that requires them.

-While each of these permissions requires a special process to grant them, they are no different from permissions such as CAMERA or MICROPHONE.
+While some of these permissions require a special process to grant them, they are no different from permissions such as CAMERA or MICROPHONE.
 That is, as soon as you uninstall SystemUI Tuner or clear its data, these permissions are revoked by Android.

 # Uninstallation/Reset
 SystemUI Tuner has a limited ability to restore settings to their defaults.
 It only works on Android Oreo (8.0) and later.